 The Office of the Ombudsman has guidance for government agencies about how to process an official information (OIA) requestopen_in_new, what information you must withhold, and time limits for your response.

-The Crown Response to the Royal Commission of Inquiry Office (Crown Response Office) have a guide on how organisations should and should not redact (when information is removed or hidden) records.
+The Crown Response to the Royal Commission of Inquiry Office (Crown Response Office) have a guide on how organisations should and should not redact (remove or hide information from) records.

 This has been informed by the Royal Commission which recommended record holders: